albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - A very common way to package a JVM based application is a **FatJAR**

 - A FatJAR contains

   - The application
+  - Resources that the application needs
-  - All its dependencies
+  - The application dependencies

-- it is standalone and can be executed like this:
+- It is standalone and can be executed using the following command

   ```bash
   $ java -jar application.jar
   ```

+[//]: # (Notes)
+[//]: # (A FatJAR is very convenient as packages the whole application into a single file.
+All we need to do is distribute this file and run a simple command to start the application.)

 ---

 # FatJAR in a Docker image

-- The FatJAR is copied from our laptop into the Docker image using the `COPY` instruction:
+- The FatJAR is copied from our laptop into the Docker image using the `COPY` instruction

   ```dockerfile
   COPY ./build/libs/*.jar application.jar
   ```

-- This creates a new layer every time a new FatJAR file is created, e.g. every time the code changes
+- Everytime the FatJAR is copied into a Docker image, a new layer is created

 - Creating many large layers may consume large amounts of disk space